Alec Kennedy: War service and all-round success

-With the Marylebone Cricket Club (MCC) President Francis Lacey confirming the cessation of cricket during the war, first-class cricket in England was suspended until 1919.
+With the outbreak of war, the Marylebone Cricket Club (MCC) President Francis Lacey confirmed the cessation of cricket during the war, and first-class cricket in England remained suspended until 1919.
 Kennedy enlisted in the war with the 5th Battalion, Hampshire Regiment, alongside peers from Hampshire.
-His first match following the cessation of hostilities was for L. G. Robinson's personal eleven against the Australian Imperial Forces in May 1919, with Kennedy subsequently making two appearances for the MCC at Lord's against Yorkshire and the Australian Imperial Forces.
-In the 1919 County Championship he led Hampshire's bowling aggregates with 80 wickets at an average of 25.70, single-handedly leading the Hampshire attack in the absence of Newman, who spent 1919 waiting to be demobilised from the army.
+His first match following the cessation of hostilities was for L. G. Robinson's personal team against the Australian Imperial Forces in May 1919, with Kennedy subsequently making two appearances for the MCC at Lord's against Yorkshire and the Australian Imperial Forces.
+In the 1919 County Championship he led Hampshire's bowling aggregates with 80 wickets, averaging 25.70, single-handedly leading the Hampshire attack in the absence of Newman, who spent 1919 waiting to be demobilised from the army.
 Against Surrey at The Oval in June, he took 7 for 47, helping to inflict one of only three home defeats for Surrey between the end of the war and 1927.
-In 25 first-class matches in 1919, with the bat he scored 452 runs and made three half centuries.
+In 25 first-class matches in 1919, he scored 452 runs and made three half-centuries.
 In addition to his appearances for Hampshire and the MCC, he played three times for the Players in the Players versus Gentlemen fixtures of 1919, and appeared for The Rest at The Oval in the season ending Champion County fixture against Yorkshire.
 During the winter that followed the 1919 season, Kennedy travelled to British India, where he coached Prince Yashwant Rao Holkar at Indore.

-In the 1920 season, Kennedy took 160 wickets at an average of 18.30 from 29 appearances; he took five wickets or more in an innings on 16 occasions and ten or more in a match on four.
-For Hampshire in the 1920 County Championship, he took 164 wickets and ended the season as the Championship's joint leading wicket-taker alongside Frank Woolley.
+In the 1920 season, Kennedy took 160 wickets from 29 appearances, averaging 18.30; he took five wickets or more in an innings on 16 occasions and ten or more in a match on four.
+For Hampshire in the 1920 County Championship, he took 164 wickets and was the Championship's joint-leading wicket-taker alongside Frank Woolley.
 His best innings figures that season, 9 for 33, came in the Championship against Lancashire at Liverpool, which Hampshire lost by one run.
-He took two hat-tricks during the season, against Gloucestershire and Somerset.
-He played for the MCC and the Players during 1920, in addition to appearing for Charles Thornton's personal eleven at the season-ending Scarborough Festival.
+He took two hat-tricks (taking three wickets in three balls) during the season, against Gloucestershire and Somerset.
+He played for the MCC and the Players during 1920, in addition to appearing for Charles Thornton's personal team at the season-ending Scarborough Festival.